The planning poker meeting

 When all team members have voted a task, the meeting facilitator can click the Show results button to conclude voting.

 With AI-Assist enabled and voted tasks that have a big estimate, there is an option for the facilitator to get some suggestions for breaking down the task to smaller parts - that might be easier to work on.
-Voted tasks that fit this profile, will display a ribbon on top prompting for action.
+In those tasks, an additional section will be visible prompting the facilitator for usage.

 The facilitator can click to expand that ribbon and get some AI-Assist generated suggestions for task breakdown.
-When presented with the suggestions, the facilitator can click on the "+" button next to each suggested task to add it in session for estimating.
+When presented with the suggestions, the facilitator can click on the "+" button next to each suggested task to add it in the session for estimating.
+Read more about AI-Assist.

 Set active participants